 The Driver’s License Compact, encompassing fifty-six states including PA, promotes the exchange of information about traffic violations, such as Driving While Intoxicated.
 If you reside in Tennessee, Wisconsin, Massachusetts, or Michigan, Pennsylvania’s disclosure of your conviction may result in penalties and restrictions imposed by these states.

 I was Arrested for DUI in Pennsylvania.
 What do I do?

-If you or a loved one have been charged with Driving Under the Influence in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
-The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at (412) 612-2210 or (412) 389-0805.
-Or, you can contact us online.
+For individuals facing Driving Under the Influence charges in or near Washington, seeking the services of an experienced criminal defense attorney is imperative.
+The Logue Criminal Defense team proudly serves Washington, PA, and its surrounding areas, including West Virginia and Ohio.
+To schedule a free initial consultation with a skilled Washington PA criminal lawyer from Logue Law Group, please contact us today at 844.PITT.DUI or (412) 389-0805.
+Alternatively, you can reach us online.

 Free ConsultationYou will never find us short of knowledge & commitment

 while handling your case.